 Most people think of the internet and cyber threats when they think of network security.
 But the physical safety of your network is equally important.
 Basic security measures for your office like video surveillance and an alarm system will also protect your network.

-Determine what equipment is the most valuable.
+Conduct regular vulnerability assessments and determine what equipment is the most valuable.
 That may mean it costs the most, or that it holds the most important information.
 Keep your most valuable devices, like servers, locked in a secure location and restrict access to only those who need it.

 Weak passwords are one of the easiest ways for cybercriminals to gain access to your network.
 From easy to guess passwords, like 123456, to never changing the default password on a new device, passwords can either be a security asset or liability.
 Keep your network safe by teaching your employees how to create secure passwords.